Abernaughty/git-maber/Blackjack/README.md

 - Aces are worth 1 or 11, whichever is more favorable
 - If you exceed 21, you "bust" and lose your bet
 - Blackjack (an Ace and a 10-value card) pays 3:2
+- Dealer must hit on 16 or less and stand on 17 or more
+- Split hands are played separately with equal bets

 ## Customization